Pocket K No. 1: Q and A About Genetically Modified Crops

 - Increased farm profit

-These “first generation” crops have proven their ability to lower farm-level production costs.
-Now, research is focused on “second-generation” GM crops that will feature increased nutritional and/or industrial traits.
-These crops will have more direct benefits to consumers.
-Examples include:
+The “second-generation” GM crops feature increased nutritional and/or industrial traits.
+These crops have more direct benefits to consumers.
+Examples of commercialized second generation crops include (ISAAA GM Approval Database):

 - Rice enriched with iron, vitamin A and E, and lysine